SharePoint/Bot-Powered-ACE-Preview/README.md

-# Bot Powered Adaptive Card Extensions for Viva Connections (Preview)
+# Bot Powered Adaptive Card Extensions for Viva Connections (Preview) - Paused

-Welcome to the Bot-Driven Adaptive Card Extension preview program!
+Thank you for your interest for the Bot Powered Adaptive Card Extensions for Viva Connections.
+We executed this preview from spring 2023 to autumn 2023 and have currently **paused the preview** as we are addressing all feedback and are **getting ready for the first version to be generally available**.

+**Thank you all for your invaluable input**.
+Current plan is to get the feature relased in the first half of the 2024.
+We will be sharing more updates through the [Microsoft 365 Developer blog](https://devblogs.microsoft.com/microsoft365dev/).
+Stay tuned!

+> Reference solutions which were part of the public preview material has been deleted from this repository.
+We have intentionally left the tutorials and other assets here for anyone who might be interested on checking the model before it's publicly again available.

+---

 <h2>Why Bot-Driven ACEs?</h2>
 <h6>Problem Statement</h6>